 Our success depends largely on the proprietary nature of our technologies.
 We currently rely primarily on copyright, trademark, and trade secret protection.
 Whether or not patents are granted to us, litigation may be necessary to enforce our intellectual property rights or to determine the validity and scope of the proprietary rights of others.
 As a result of any such litigation, we could lose our proprietary rights and incur substantial unexpected operating costs.
 Litigation could also divert our resources, including our managerial and engineering resources.
 In the future, we intend to rely primarily on a combination of patents, copyrights, trademarks, and trade secrets to protect our proprietary rights and prevent competitors from using our proprietary technologies in their products.
 These laws and procedures provide only limited protection.
-Our pending patent applications may not result in issued patents, and even if issued, they may not be sufficiently broad to protection.
+Our pending patent applications may not result in issued patents, and even if issued, they may not be sufficiently broad to protect our proprietary technologies.
+Also, patent protection in foreign countries may be limited or unavailable where we need such protection.